microsoft/pxt-microbit/docs/reference/input/compass-heading.md

 </br>

 Besides the 4 Cardinal Directions, there are *Intercardinal Directions* like Northeast (shown in the list above).
 Additionally, there are direction names between the Cardinal and Intercardinal ones.
-One of these is North-Northeast (NNE) whose degree value is 22.5° and West-Southwest (WSW) at 247.5°.
+One of these is North-Northeast (NNE) whose degree value is 22.5° and another is West-Southwest (WSW) at 247.5°.

+### ~tip

+#### Running compass programs on the @boardname@

+When testing and using your compass programs on the board, hold the @boardname@ face up (logo side up) and the top edge toward the direction to measure (bottom edge connector side is toward your body).

+### ~

 ### ~hint

 #### Compass simulation